Skip to main content

 This course will be an introduction to career and technical education programs.
 Students will be exposed to computer science, health science, machining and manufacturing, agriculture, engineering, carpentry, criminal justice, and family and consumer sciences.
 This broad introduction class will help students find a program that perhaps they may choose as a career choice after high school.

-This course uses C# as the programming language for software development; however, the basic programming concepts presented can be applied to a number of other languages.
+This course uses C# as the programming language for software development; however, the basic programming concepts presented can also be applied to a number of other languages.
 Instead of focusing on the syntax of the C# language, this course uses the C# language to present general programming concepts.
 This class introduces you to elementary algorithms and basic programming so that you can design and implement a variety of computer-based solutions.
+Second semester will be a continuation of C# concepts and programmers will begin creating Windows Forms.

 Computer Technology is designed to prepare the student for certification as a CompTIA A+ PC Repair Technician.
 CompTIA A+ certification nearly guarantees the student a well-paying position in the field of computer technology.
 Carthage Technical Center’s Computer Technology program is based on state of the art curriculum.
 Hands-on labs help to develop student competence.
 Students completing this course will gain knowledge on the various components used to build and upgrade personal computers, including CPUs, RAM, bus types and peripherals.
-They will install and configure various windows operating systems.
+Students will also install and configure various windows operating systems, which includes preventative maintenance and disaster recovery redundancies

 • 11th, 12th Grades – 1 Practical Art credit

 Use your technical computer skills to help your school and community.
-Gain valuable hands on experience while troubleshooting and repairing teacher’s personal computers.
+Gain valuable hands-on experience while troubleshooting and repairing faculty members' personal computing devices.
 Set up labs for the IT courses and assist in maintaining the lab and classroom equipment.
+Intern applicants must be self-motivated and be able to work on projects with little supervision.

-• 12th Grade – Minimum of 2 blocks/ Interview Required – 1 Practical Art credit
+• 11th & 12th Grades – Minimum of 2 blocks/ Interview required – 2 Practical Art credits

 Prerequisite: Computer Technology and Computer Networking

 Would you like to get paid for going to school?
 This course offers students an opportunity to gain valuable on the job experience working as a paid intern for the school district’s technology department.
 Students utilize skills obtained in Computer Technology/Networking to assist in the support of the district’s 2500 plus personal computers.
-Students will setup and maintain computer labs, perform customer service call center activities, and troubleshoot computer and network issues across the district.
+Students will set up and maintain computer labs, perform customer service call center activities, and troubleshoot computer and network issues across the district.
+Students must be able to provide their own transportation.